IBM is changing the narrative on digital marketing.

 Ari Sheinkin has always been a storyteller.
 In his early career making independent films, he was fascinated by how technology was changing the creative process.
-Films were starting to be edited, distributed and advertised digitally more frequently.
-This shift in the film industry intrigued him and he wondered what other kinds of opportunities technology might bring.
+Movies were starting to be edited, distributed, and advertised digitally more frequently.
+This shift in the film industry intrigued him, and he wondered what other kinds of opportunities technology might bring.

 Shortly after, Sheinkin joined IBM.
 Twenty-three years later, he’s now vice president of global experience engine and continues to look for stories, though maybe in less traditional places.
 “I've always thought about it when people say I went from film to analytics, from storytelling to data,” said Sheinkin.
 “I say not at all.
 I continued this journey of storytelling using a different language.”

 Though IBM has helped pioneer information technology for nearly 100 years, Sheinkin wanted to strengthen data as its storytelling language.
 The company had massive amounts of data to work with, but it was being held back by disparate legacy systems that didn’t talk to each other.
 IBM was comfortable using data from a technical perspective, but it wasn’t telling complete narratives that a marketing or creative role could shape into compelling customer experiences.